 Here I’ll answer the following questions:

 Let’s dive in.

 "Performance management is the continuous process of improving performance by setting individual and team goals that are aligned to the strategic goals of the organisation, planning performance to achieve the goals, reviewing and assessing progress, and developing the knowledge, skills, and abilities of people." - Michael Armstrong ("Armstrong's Handbook of Performance Management")

-Important here is that performance management is an ongoing process and not something that’s limited to yearly reviews.
+Important here is that performance management should be an ongoing process and not something that's limited to the annual performance review.
 It requires a system that allows managers to efficiently track, assess, reward, and, where needed, correct employee performance as part of their day-to-day activities.

-Below, we’ll look at why performance management is important and how you can implement a performance management system in your organization.
+Below, we'll look at why continuous performance management is important and how some methods for implementing a continuous performance management system in your organization.

 Why Is Performance Management Important?

 The TL;DR here is that effective performance management, when properly structured as part of a wider talent management strategy, is core to an organization's continued success.

 Here are the benefits of performance management done properly.

 A good performance management system consists of various mechanisms that allows managers and leadership to continuously monitor the performance of their teams and provide continuous feedback.